carlos-tuilm/git-tutorial/README.md

 The analogy to Github is Google Drive where we can:
 1) store all of our files on the cloud to avoid losing our data.
 2) sync backups from a local folder to the cloud
-3) sync backips from the Cloud to the local folder (2-Way sync)
+3) sync backups from the Cloud to the local folder (2-Way sync)

 The Git installed directory is called the "local repository" and in Github is called "remote repository"